Alternative sanctions for drug-related crimes

 However, a substantial proportion of drug- and drink-driving offenders (45 per cent, on average, over the period) were still sentenced to prison.
 This is concerning, thinks Kahlmeter, as alternative sanctions, and not just contract care, appear to be at least as viable a response to substance-related crimes as imprisonment.
 This is particularly relevant as the Swedish Prison and Probation Service´s forecasts show that Swedish prisons are at risk of overcrowding, which may limit access to treatment for individuals in prison.

-You can read more about Kahlmeters research in the policy brief (PDF) as well in Nordic Journal of Criminology.
+You can read more about Kahlmeter’s research in this policy brief (PDF), as well in Nordic Journal of Criminology.

 See also